timothy3001/EmergencyButton/README.md

 You can connect a buzzer to pin D0.
 While sending the e-mail it will beep.
 As soon as the e-mail is sent, it will stop.
-In case the e-mail cannot be send, it will continue beeping, so at least someone may hear the beep.
+In case the e-mail cannot be send, it will continue beeping, so at least someone may hear the beeping.